maldun/Python-HPC/source/Python.rst

 The programs and packages used here are all open source, so they can be obtained freely.
 Most Linux distributions already ship Python, because many scripts are written in Python.
 See also the *Python* project page for further information [#]_ .

+For using Python I personally recommend Linux or a virtual machine with Linux, because it's much easier to install and handle (for my taste).
+But there is currently a .Net Python under development named IronPython [#]_.
+Not all packages from classical CPython are currently working on IronPython (including NumPy), but there exists IronClad [#]_ which should make it possible to use these CPython modules in IronPython.

 An easy way to obtain Python is to install *Sagemath* [#]_, which contains many useful packages extensions and packages for mathematics.